Szymon-Stefanski/DIY_store_database/README.md

 **The project includes:**

-+SQL scripts to create tables, relationships, views and for populating tables with example data.
++ SQL scripts to create tables, relationships, views and for populating tables with example data.<br>
-+Views for tracking student rankings, group performance, grades, failed exams etc.
++ Views for tracking student rankings, group performance, grades, failed exams etc.<br>

 The system is designed to support administrative functions and provide insightful reports for student performance and course management.